 It is illegal in Washington State to burn within Urban Growth Boundary areas.
-If you are unsure if you are within an Urban Growth area or not, check the Chelan County Assessor’s website for GIS information.
+If you are unsure if you are within an Urban Growth area or not, check the Douglas County Assessor’s website for GIS information.

 To determine if you are within the UGB area, use the search function to search your address.
 You can also zoom in to your home using the controls on the map.
 The Department of Ecology has a map that includes parcel boundaries.